veggiespam/veggieshell/docs/README.md

 **What have you tested this on?
 **
 >
-> The same config works on RedHat 6.2, RedHat 7.1, Solaris 7,
+> The same config works on RedHat 6.2, RedHat 7.1, Solaris 7, Solaris 8,
-> Solaris 8, and Mac OS X. I'm sure it will work elsewhere, but test
+> Debian, and Mac OS X. I'm sure it will work elsewhere, but test first.
-> first.
 >

 **Do I have to use bash?